-- Inland lakes support high concentrations of breeding, nesting, brood-rearing, and molting waterfowl during the open water months (generally April October).
-Expect to deploy bird hazing systems. - · Caribou present in the winter.
+- Inland lakes support high concentrations of breeding, nesting, brood-rearing, and molting waterfowl during the open water months (generally April - October).
+Expect to deploy bird hazing systems. - Caribou present in the winter.

-- Grizzly bear dens may be present in pingos and other bluff and relief habitats. - Anadromous and resident fish present in the Kuparuk River and most side tributaries.
+• Grizzly bear dens may be present in pingos and other bluff and relief habitats.